Nirnay20/Tokyo_olympic_data_analytics/README.md

 ## Contact
-For any questions or feedback, please contact [Your Name](mailto:nirnaybis20@gmail.com).
+For any questions or feedback, please contact [Nirnay Biswas](mailto:nirnaybis20@gmail.com).